Near Pawhuska in Osage County, Oklahoma — The American South (West South Central)

 2. Tallgrass Prairie Preserve (Oklahoma).
 Wikipedia (Submitted on August 28, 2014.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 28, 2014, by Michael Manning of Woodlawn, Tennessee.
-This page has been viewed 291 times since then and 12 times this year.
+This page was last revised on September 24, 2020.
+It was originally submitted on August 28, 2014, by Michael Manning of Woodlawn, Tennessee.
+This page has been viewed 314 times since then.
 Photos: 1. submitted on August 28, 2014, by Michael Manning of Woodlawn, Tennessee.
 2. submitted on March 6, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.
 3, 4. submitted on August 28, 2014, by Michael Manning of Woodlawn, Tennessee.
 5, 6, 7. submitted on March 6, 2015, by William Fischer, Jr. of Scranton, Pennsylvania. • Bernard Fisher was the editor who published this page.